l3p-cv/lost/docs/sphinx/source/annotators.rst

     assigned.

 .. warning::
-    Pleas note that there may be also tasks where no new annotations can be drawn and where you only can delete or adjust annotations.
+    Please note that there may be also tasks where no new annotations can be drawn and where you only can delete or adjust annotations.

 .. note::